(Updated on 1/5/2020)

 Let me explain.

-Fruit contains fiber, vitamins and minerals in addition to fructose.
+Fruit contains fiber, vitamins, minerals and fructose.

 Why you should avoid drinking fruit juices